DarthVA28/SLPSlides/README.md

-Slides on the Superword Level Parallelism (SLP) Vectorizer in LLVM, created for the COL731 course.
+Slides on the paper "Exploiting Superword Level Parallelism with Multimedia Instruction Sets" by Samuel Larsen and Saman Amarasinghe.
+This presentation was made for the course COL731: Advanced Compiler Techniques.